B

 Benefits

-• Start with as little as ₹500/month, no large lump sum needed.
+• Start with as little as ₹500/month in many mutual fund SIPs—no large lump sum required.

 Frequently Asked Questions